aaronbloomfield/pdr/labs/lab08-64bit/index.md

 Compile and run the vecsum program:

 - Use the tutorial as a guide, but see the instructions above.
-- If you forget the gdb commands described below, see the [GDB command summary](../../docs/gdb_summary.html), which has a summary of all of these commands.
+- If you forget the lldb commands described below, see the [LLDB command summary](../../docs/lldb_summary.html), which has a summary of all of these commands.
 - You can find the assembly and C++ source code in the repository ([vecsum.s](vecsum.s.html) ([src](vecsum.s)), [main.cpp](main.cpp.html) ([src](main.cpp)), [Makefile](Makefile.html) ([src](Makefile))).
-For the C++ code compilation (i.e. main.cpp) and the final link, use the `-g` flag, which allows the program to work well with the gdb debugger.
+For the C++ code compilation (i.e. main.cpp) and the final link, use the `-g` flag, which allows the program to work well with the lldb debugger.
 - Use the debugger to step through the assembly code, view the register contents, and view the computer's memory.
 - Set a breakpoint at the line in the main.cpp where the vecsum() function is called (probably line 38).
 - Normally, you would use the `step` function to step into the next instruction.
 However, since no debugging information was included with the assembler (a shortcoming of nasm), we can't use `step` -- it will just move to the next C++ instruction (the `cout`).
 Instead, we will use `stepi`, which will step exactly one *assembly instruction*, which is what we want.
 - To display the assembly code that is currently being executed, enter `disassemble`.
 This is just like `list`, but it displays the assembly code instead of the C++ code.
 - Note that this prints things in a different assembly format.
-To set the format to the style we are used to (and the style we are programming in with nasm), enter `set disassembly-flavor intel`.
+To set the format to the style we are used to (and the style we are programming in with nasm), enter `settings set target.x86-disassembly-flavor intel`.
 Now enter `disassemble` again -- the format should look more familiar.
-You only have to enter that set command once (unless you exit and re-enter gdb).
+You only have to enter that set command once (unless you exit and re-enter lldb).
 - To see the vecsum function, enter `disassemble vecsum`.
-Note that this only lists the first third (or so) of the routine -- up until the `vecsum_loop` label.
-To see the rest of the code, enter `disassemble vecsum_loop`, `disassemble vecsum_done`, etc.
+Note that this only lists the first third (or so) of the routine -- up until the `start` label.
+To see the rest of the code, enter `disassemble start`, `disassemble done`, etc.
 - To show the contents of the registers, use the `info registers` command.

 ### Pre-lab program: mathlib.s ###